sealchain-project/sealchain/util/README.md

-# cardano-sl-util
+# sealchain-util

-A library of utility data types are functions for Cardano SL, including:
+A library of utility data types are functions for Sealchain, including:

 * Functions for collecting compile time version information.
 * Extra concurrency primitives, including more operations on `MVar`s, `RWLock`s